ariankhanjani/Frozen-Lake-Openai-Gym/README.md

-# Frozen-Lake Openai Gym
+# Reinforcement Learning
 ## Implementation of RL Algorithms in Openai Gym Frozen-Lake Environment
-an introduction to start training agents and simulating environments using openai gym library
+an introduction to start training agents and simulating environments using the Openai gym library